Empedocles on Etna: Synopsis

 Because thou must not dream, thou need'st not then despair!

 In the second act Empedocles is all alone on the summit of Etna, that "charr'd, blacken'd, melancholy waste, crown'd by the awful peak," contemplating himself as the old and "weary man, the banished citizen," and deeply questioning "what should I do with life and living more?"
-He feels that he has outgrown the age in which he moves; he thinks that the people among whom he lives ate like so many children, and he pants to be free from them.
+He feels that he has outgrown the age in which he moves; he thinks that the people among whom he lives are like so many children, and he pants to be free from them.
 They would, no doubt, as he knows, gladly welcome him back amongst them; for he had in his day rendered them many valuable services, and cured diseases that erst had been considered incurable; but cui bono? ('who benefits?').'
 They would haunt him till "absence from himself," or what he elsewhere terms the "soul's deep eternal night"—dotage—came on, and he would fly back to solitude again to recover his strength, while at last "only death would cut his oscillations short."'
 In the midst of gloomy reverie of this description he pauses a while, and then bursts forth:

 Oh that I could glow like this mountain!

 Oh that my heart bounded with the swell of the sea!

 Oh that my soul were full of light as the stars!